sdslack/csci_6118_project/README.md

 The Los Alamos National Laboratory HIV Database contains over 1 million HIV genetic sequences along with comprehensive metadata.
-It is a goverment- funded database that is updated biweekly to monthly.
+It is a goverment- funded database that is updated biweekly to monthly, and it includes information about genetic HIV sequences including where they were isolated, health status of the patient infected, year when collected, virus subtype, and more.
 The database can be queried manually at the following link:

 https://www.hiv.lanl.gov/components/sequence/HIV/search/search.html

 ### **Project Rationale**

-This project provides the code needed to summarize database query selections from the Los Alamos HIV Sequence Database.
+This project aims to provide the code needed to summarize database query selections from the Los Alamos HIV Sequence Database.
 Although the database can be queried manually at the link included above, this is not necessarily ideal and can lead to unwanted biases.
+Our repository aims to filter the large dataset based on a number of search criteria, then create several plots based on that search.
+The goal is to offer the user a better understanding of the data available in the database before deciding what to download, as well as to offer an understanding of how different filtering choices would affect how many and which entries from the dataset are downloaded.

 **What is the problem with manual queries?**